Durjoy001/Data-Structure-and-Algorithms/Stack Queue and Heap/Stack/Infix, Prefix and Postfix/README.md

 **Reverse Polish notation(postfix notation) –**
 **It refers to the analogous notation in which the operator is placed after its two operands.
 Again, no parentheses is required in Reverse Polish notation, i.e. AB+**

+Stack organized computers are better suited for post-fix notation then the traditional infix ntation.
+Thus the infix notation must be converted to the post-fix notation.
+The conversion from infix notation to post-fix notation must take into consideration the operational hierarchy.

 There are 3 levels of operator-precedence for 5 binary operators as given below:

 * **Parentheses:**  () {} []